Hydrospheredata/mist/docs/spark-job-at-mist.md

 }
 ```

-Inside `doStuff` method you can write any code you want as if it is ordinary Spark application.
+Inside `doStuff` method you can write any code you want as it is an ordinary Apache Spark application.

 ######Building Mist jobs